-Shirley Slann is an Aboriginal woman from Mount Isa, North West Queensland and has worked in the area of Domestic & Family Violence for over 18 years.
-Her mother was an Aboriginal woman from Dajarra and her father a Non Indigenous Australian, originally from Charleville.
+Shirley Slann is an Aboriginal woman from Mount Isa, North West Queensland and has worked in the area of Domestic & Family Violence for over 20 years.

 Victoria Hovane is an Aboriginal woman from Broome in the Kimberley region of WA.
 Vickie has a PhD in Psychology aimed at informing a cultural dimension in psychological theories of sexual offending against children and also holds First Class Honours Degree in Psychology.